How to Road Trip While Breastfeeding: 10 Smart Tips

 The next step is to strategically and carefully pack your bags, including everything you’ll need once you’ve arrived at your final destination.
 Consider packing a separate bag just for nursing supplies that you can keep handy in the car.
 Here are a few items you may want to include:

-Tips for Taking a Road Trip While Breastfeeding
+Tips for How to Road Trip With a Breastfeeding Baby

 Taking the time to prepare for your trip well before your departure date can help reduce some of your anxiety about leaving.
 When you finally do get on the road, keep the following strategies in mind for an easier road trip with a nursing baby.